OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

    1. `[<Identifier>:]` denotes an optional vendor-specific prefix.
    2. This specification has reserved specific values of the first `<Identifier>` after "amount." for use in this and future revisions.
 The reserved values are: "worker", "job", "step", and "task"
-4. The value is not case sensitive - All comparisons between strings of this type must be case insensitive comparisons.
+4. The value is not case-sensitive - All comparisons between strings of this type must be case-insensitive comparisons.

 See [&lt;Identifier&gt;](#71-identifier) for information on the `<Identifier>` substring.